fabiocorneti/todoist-assistant/README.md

 - `project`: The name of the project in which new Todoist tasks created from issues will be created.
 By default they will be created in your Todoist inbox.
 - `syncJiraLabels`: A boolean indicating whether to synchronize labels with Jira.
 Defaults to `false`.
 - `syncJiraComponents`: A boolean indicating whether to synchronize components with Jira.
 Defaults to `false`.
+- `priorityMap`: A map between Todoist priorities (p1 to p4) and Jira priority names.
+Not set by default.

 ### Full configuration example